fbombardieri/GettingAndCleaningData/CodeBook.md

 The output of this elaboration is then written to a text file name *TidyData.txt* using *;* as separator.

-This tidy data set contains the following variables (note that the prefix *t* denotes a signal in time domain while *f* in frequency domain):
+This tidy data set contains the following variables (note that the prefix '*t*' denotes a signal in time domain while '*f*' in frequency domain):

 1. **Activity**: descriptive label for the activity
 2. **SubjectId**: subject id